N.B:. Please set undistort_points and handle_LR_swap to false for now since it currently leads to inaccuracies. I'll try to fix it soon.

 Pose2Sim

-Pose2Sim stands for "OpenPose to OpenSim", as it originally used OpenPose inputs (2D keypoints coordinates) from multiple videos and lead to an OpenSim result (full-body 3D joint angles).
-Pose estimation is now performed with more recent models from RTMPose.
-OpenPose and other models are kept as legacy options.
+Pose2Sim stands for "OpenPose to OpenSim", as it originally used OpenPose inputs (2D keypoints coordinates) and lead to an OpenSim result (full-body 3D joint angles).
+Pose estimation is now performed with more recent models from RTMPose, and custom models (from DeepLabCut for example) can also be used.

 N.B.: As always, I am more than happy to welcome contributors (see How to contribute).